xartd0/Data-Source-API-Analyst-Test/README.md

 ## Step 4: Troubleshooting Guide

-A troubleshooting guide (`Content/troubleshooting_guide.md`) has been created, covering common issues such as authentication errors, rate limit exceedances, and network errors.
+A troubleshooting [guide](`Content/troubleshooting_guide.md`) has been created, covering common issues such as authentication errors, rate limit exceedances, and network errors.

 ### Content